zulip/zulip/docs/translating/internationalization.md

-If you're declaring a user-facing string at top level or in a class, you need to use `gettext_lazy` instead, to ensure that the translation happens at request-processing time when Django knows what language to use, e.g.,:
+If you're declaring a user-facing string at top level or in a class, you need to use `gettext_lazy` instead, to ensure that the translation happens at request-processing time when Django knows what language to use, for example:

 ```python
 from zproject.backends import check_password_strength, email_belongs_to_ldap